Market Hacking the XaaS Economy

 2. Superpower Rivalry Serves as Marketing GPS for ISVs & Cloud/Mobile App Developers.

 When superpowers go to war with each other, opportunities emerge for innovators.
 Think Apple iPhone vs. Google Android in mobility....
-Think Salesforce vs. Oracle in CRM...
 Think Amazon AWS vs. VMware in enterprise cloud infrastructure-as-a-service.
 You get the picture.
 By gaming the continuous cage fight between and among leading vendor rivals, asymmetric marketers capitalize on superpower market dynamism and turn it to their own advantage.
-Cloud innovators see superpower rivalry as their competitive GPS, and a way to supercharge their platformula development efforts.
+XaaS innovators see superpower rivalry as their competitive GPS, and a way to supercharge their platformula development efforts.

 3. Smart Product Roadmaps Embrace & Extend Superpower Platformulas.

 Cloud ISVs, including those based on open source technologies, have many choices to make in terms of product innovation.
 Rather than re-invent the wheel, asymmetric product marketers build out their capability on the basis of pre-existing superpower platformulas, i.e. the specific combination of technology platform, open APIs and partner marketing success formulas in place within a given ecosystem.
-This symbiotic attachment strategy often gains them permissioned partner access to superpower installed base relationships, and M&A/exit opportunities for their investors.
+This symbiotic attachment strategy often gains them permissioned partner access----to 'market hack' superpower installed base relationships, and create M&A/exit opportunities for their investors.

 4. Asymmetric Marketers Build a Use/Buy Pipeline, i.e. Embrace an Inverse Selling Model.

-Trial software downloads, open source community editions, freemium SaaS services, white-label 'Powered By' approaches, affiliate partner channels, social network recommenders and influencers....
+Trial software downloads, open source community editions, freemium SaaS services, white-label 'Powered By' XaaS services, affiliate partner channels, social network recommenders and influencers....
 These are asymmetric strategies for driving revenue by engaging customers and developers around a compelling user experience, API, value proposition, or community...then selling them something.
 At Platformula Group we call this the Use/Buy or inverse pipeline model.
-This model streamlines go-to-market processes for ISVs, while enabling them to drive sustainable demand.
+This model streamlines go-to-market processes for ISVs and CSPs, while enabling them to drive sustainable demand.
 Without an inverse pipeline model, many B2B attempts to leverage marketing automation software via a 'hard sell' approach simply fail.

 5. Building Barriers to Competitive Entry into Your Customer Base is Just Common Sense Marketing.